gwendalminguy/holbertonschool-printf/README.md

 `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c`

+💡 What does it do?

+This command is used to strictly compile all C files in our project.
+It helps ensure our code is:

+✅ Clean
+✅ Follows C coding standards
+✅ Free from common bugs

 **The restrictions are as follows**:

 - No more than **5** functions per file